sorbet/sorbet/website/docs/error-reference.md

 ### Symbols have to be guaranteed to exist only in one file

 In the above example, if `Foo::X` is also declared in another file, the error will not fire.
-In such cases, the constant may get autoloaded, so we cannot prove that the behavior is erroneous.
+In such cases, the other file that defines `X` may get required first, so Sorbet cannot prove that there will be a problem referencing `X` in this file.

 Ways to fix the error include: